zhangp365/ComfyUI-utils-nodes/README.md

 This node is designed to composite a watermark into the destination image.
 It can select the position of the watermark, resize the watermark according to the input ratio, and add a margin to the watermark.

 ## ImageTransition
 This node is designed to generate a transition image between two images.
+The first image gradually fades out while the second image simultaneously appears, creating a smooth transition effect.

+## ImageTransitionLeftToRight
-It can generate a transition image between two images.
+This node is designed to generate a transition image between two images.
+The first image gradually slides to the right while the second image simultaneously appears from the left, creating a smooth transition effect.

 ## TorchCompileModelAdvanced
 This node enables model compilation using torch.compile.
 It extends ComfyUI's original torch compile node by adding compile mode options and a toggle switch.